 A Word About Purity

 Before we get started, let’s talk about purity for a minute.
-Everyone has their own favorite brand of oils – so we won’t cover particular brands in this article.

 The last thing you want is to spend time and effort growing your garden, only to dump a bunch of toxins on them unknowingly.